Georgetown-University-Libraries/testManifests/PITCHME.md

 ---
 ### Next Steps
-- Explore IIIF Search for our Newspaper Collection
+- Explore IIIF Search for our newspaper collection
-- Deploy the Image Server to Production
+- Deploy the image server to production
-- Capacity Planning
+- Capacity planning
 - Determine how the repository fits into the workflow
 - Determine which assets require preservation storage